Taxi zum Klo

-Taxi zum Klo (Taxi to the Toilet) is a 1981 film written by, directed by, and starring Frank Ripploh.
-The film is a dark comedy of manners that explores the life of a Berlin school teacher and the contrasts between his public and private lives.
+Taxi zum Klo (Taxi to the Toilet) is a 1980 film written by, directed by, and starring Frank Ripploh.
+The film is a dark comedy of manners that explores the life of a West Berlin school teacher and the contrasts between his public and private lives.
 Taxi zum Klo was considered groundbreaking for its subject matter and achieved a cult status among audiences of the time.

 Shot on location with many characters appearing as themselves, the film documents gay culture in West Berlin in the brief moment post gay liberation and before the onset of AIDS, around 1980.
 Ripploh has stated that much of the film was autobiographical.
 The title refers to the public toilet as a place for casual gay sex.

 As it contains a number of sexually explicit scenes, the film was not passed uncut by the British Board of Film Classification until 2011, though it was widely shown in club cinemas.

 Plot

 Frank (all characters are named after the respective actors), known to his friends as Peggy, is a teacher and Bernd works in the cinema.
 Bernd prefers a quieter life and wants a farm, while Frank, on the other hand, is looking for adventure, longing and testing his limits.
 So they live at cross purposes even though they live together and sleep together.
 His students like Frank, and his colleagues at bowling night, but some gossip about him: “He only has male visitors, Mr. Ripploh.”

-Frank is out and about in Berlin day and night, mostly in his old Karmann.
+Frank is out and about in West Berlin day and night, mostly in his old Karmann.
 He is addicted to all kinds of men, blondes, skinny guys, bears, leather guys, muscle-guys, and the sexual adventures with them.
-He gets the guys from the bar, the gay sauna, or wherever he finds them.
+He finds the guys at the bar, the gay sauna, or wherever he finds them.
 He even gets the gas station attendant after weeks of flirting and has a wild time with him.
-And he runs away from the hospital in a taxi to go cruising for half an hour.
+He also runs away from the hospital in a taxi to go cruising for half an hour.

 His boyfriend Bernd is desperate.
 He tries everything to get Frank to be faithful.
 He cooks for him, does his laundry, doesn't have sex with him, but doesn't get what he longs for.
 At the Berlin drag ball, which Bernd attends as a sailor and Frank as an Arabian dancer in tulle, things escalate between the two.
 They seem to want to go their separate ways in the future: Bernd as a shepherd in the country and Frank as a city cobra in the feverish city.
 He comes to his school in costume, straight from the drag ball, and encourages the pupils to pick a challenge, whatever they want.
 Chaos erupts, and Frank realises his life is at a crossroads: go back to Bernd, commit suicide, or carry on as a single guy.